Wait Bod, you can read?

 Quick note: I am not qualified to teach philosophy in any capacity.
 Alright, glad we got that out of the way.

 To understand The Stranger, you have to understand why it was written in the first place.
 The entire book is basically one long (pretty short) exposition of Camus’ brand of existentialism.
 Which then raises the question: “what the fuck is existentialism?”

-The earliest existentialist works are attributed to Danish philosopher Søren Kierkegaard (fitting that he wrote about the meaninglessness of life, since his name literally had the empty set in it).
+The earliest existentialist works are attributed to Danish philosopher Søren Kierkegaard (fitting that he wrote about the meaninglessness of life, since his name literally contained the empty set).
 Kierkegaard, a prolific sadboi with an unhealthy fascination of death, published numerous works in which he criticized what he regarded as the misplaced comforts of society.
 Kierkegaard saw various institutions, such as family, marriage, and the church, as distractions from the true meaning of life.
-That being, of course, that life has no meaning and thus in the words of Kendrick Lamar, “y’all priorities fucked up, put energy in wrong shit.”
-In Kierkegaard’s mind, the resolution to this issue was to take a “leap of faith” in God, devoting your life to religion completely.
+That being, of course, that life has no meaning at all; thus in the words of Kendrick Lamar, “y’all priorities fucked up, put energy in wrong shit.”
+In Kierkegaard’s mind, the resolution to this issue was to take a “leap of faith” in God, devoting one’s life to religion.